 Continuous Data Protection (CDP)

-First, CDP creates VM replicas and, then, keeps these replicas up to date.
+First, CDP creates replicas and, then, keeps these replicas up to date.

 CDP constantly replicates I/O operations performed on VMs.
 To read and process I/O operations in transit between the protected VMs and their underlining datastore, CDP uses vSphere APIs for I/O filtering (VAIO) that gives an option not to create snapshots.
 Because CDP is always on and does not create snapshots, it allows reaching a lower recovery point objective (RPO) compared to the snapshot-based replication — near-zero RPO which means almost no data loss.

 Data of I/O operations is stored on the target datastore and relates to short-term restore points.
 The short-term restore points allow you to recover a VM to a state back to seconds or minutes ago (depending on the RPO that you specify) in case a disaster strikes.
 Information about short-term restore points is maintained in a special journal.
 This journal stores records about short-term restore points for maximum 24 hours.
 If you want to recover a VM to an older state, Veeam Backup & Replication allows you to create additional restore points that contain a VM state back to hours or days ago.
 Such restore points are called long-term restore points.